wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

 > - **systemId** : username to access the SMSC
 > - **password** : password to access the SMSC

-## Export Integration Logic as a CApp
+## Export integration logic as a CApp

 Follow the steps in the [Build and Export the Carbon Application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide to build and export the CApp to a specified location.